shipalibhandary/MCA/README.md

+### About
-#### This repository includes various programs implemented using Python, Data structures, Java.
+This repository includes various programs implemented using Python, Data structures, Java.